What Is Developmental Editing?

 I’m glad you asked.

-But How Do I Know We’re a Good Fit?
+How Do I Know We’re a Good Fit?

-That’s where the sample edit comes in!
-I do a sample so you see my style and I see your work.
-I never take on a client before making sure they’re comfortable with my edits and I’m passionate about their project.
+The sample is important so you see my editing style and how I treat your work.
+And I need to see if I’m the editor for you and if so, what editing your book needs, how long that would take, and how much it would cost.
+I never take on a project before making sure you’re comfortable with my edits and I’m passionate about your project.

 So what are you waiting for?